 - i.
-Relationship Violence is: - physical violence toward the Complainant or another person with whom the Complainant has a close relationship (e.g., a current or former spouse or intimate partner, a child or other relative), or - intentional or reckless physical or non-physical conduct that would put a reasonable person in the Complainant's position in fear of physical violence toward themselves or another person with whom the Complainant has a close relationship (e.g., a current or former spouse or intimate partner, a child or other relative), that is by a person who is or has been in a spousal, romantic, or intimate relationship with the Complainant, or a person with whom the Complainant shares a child in common, and that is part of a pattern of abusive behavior by the person toward the Complainant.
+Dating Relationship Violence is: - Conduct physical violence toward the Complainant or another person with whom the Complainant has a close relationship (e.g., a current or former spouse or intimate partner, a child or other relative), or - intentional or reckless physical or non-physical conduct that would put a reasonable person in the Complainant's position in fear of physical violence toward themselves or another person with whom the Complainant has a close relationship (e.g., a current or former spouse or intimate partner, a child or other relative), that is by a person who is or has been in a spousal, romantic, or intimate relationship with the Complainant, or a person with whom the Complainant shares a child in common, and that is part of a pattern of abusive behavior by the person toward the Complainant.

 - ii.
-Physical violence is physical conduct that intentionally or recklessly threatens the health and safety of the recipient of the behavior, including assault. - iii.
-Patterns of abusive behavior may consist of or include non-physical tactics (e.g., threats, isolation, property destruction, abuse of pets, economic control, displaying weapons, degradation, or exploitation of a power imbalance). - iv.
-The nature of the relationship between the Complainant and Respondent is determined by the length and type of relationship, and the frequency of interaction between them.
-Relationship violence includes both "dating violence" and "domestic violence." - v.
-Conduct by a party in defense of self or another does not constitute Relationship Violence under this Policy.
-If either party asserts that they acted in defense of self or another, the Title IX Officer will use all
+Physical violence is physical conduct that intentionally, or recklessly, causes bodily injury to the Complainant or places the Complainant in reasonable fear of serious bodily injury. threatens the health and safety of the recipient of the behavior, including assault. - iii.
+Patterns of abusive behavior may consist of or include non-physical tactics (e.g., threats, isolation, property destruction, abuse of pets, economic control, displaying weapons, degradation, or exploitation of a power imbalance).

+- ii.iv.
+The nature of the relationship between the Complainant and Respondent is determined by the length, and type of relationship, and the frequency of interaction between them.
+Relationship violence includes both "dating violence" and "domestic violence." - i.
+Domestic Violence: Conduct by a current or former spouse or intimate partner of the Complainant; or a person with whom the Complainant shares a child in common, that intentionally, or recklessly, causes bodily injury to the Complainant or another, or places the Complainant or another in reasonable fear of serious bodily injury. - v.
+Conduct by a party in defense of self or another does not constitute

-- available, relevant evidence to evaluate the assertion, including reasonableness of the defensive actions and which party is the predominant aggressor. - d.
+Relationship Violence under this Policy.
+If either party asserts that they acted in defense of self or another, the Title IX Officer will use all available, relevant evidence to evaluate the assertion, including reasonableness of the defensive actions and which party is the predominant aggressor. - d.
 Stalking: Repeated conduct directed at a Complainant (e.g., following, monitoring, observing, surveilling, threatening, communicating or interfering with property), of a sexual or romantic nature or motivation, that would cause a reasonable person to fear for their safety, or the safety of others, or to suffer substantial emotional distress.
 Stalking of a non-sexual nature is addressed by other University policies including but not limited to the Policy on Student Conduct and Discipline Section 102.10.